BasvRossem/WTFZOMFG-Interperter/README.md

 # WTFZOMFG-Interpreter
-In interpreter made in python for the [WTFZOMFG esolang](https://esolangs.org/wiki/WTFZOMFG), with a focus on functional programming.
+An interpreter made in python for the [WTFZOMFG esolang](https://esolangs.org/wiki/WTFZOMFG), with a focus on functional programming.
 It is written for the ATP course and has all of the must-haves of the assignment and more.

 # WTFZOMFG explanation
 ## Brainfuck